lemongrassnginger/markdown-fold/README.md

 - `fold-all`: Folds all sections, leaving subheadings visibile
 - `fold-h1`: Folds top level headings, hiding subheadings

+# Contributing
+Please do!

+Make a change, fix a bug, add a feature, save the world.
+Once that's done open a pull request :)

 # See also
 [markdown-folding](https://atom.io/packages/markdown-folding) for similar but different